 Thanks to a well-established transport system, expats will find that getting around in Warsaw is relatively stress free.
 While many choose to have their own car, the city offers a good public transport system that makes it easy and convenient to move around Warsaw.

 Public transport in Warsaw

 Public transport in Warsaw is operated by ZTM and consists of buses, trams and a metro system, which all work on an integrated ticketing system.
-Tickets are time-specific and commuters can buy a ticket valid for a certain period of time and then travel as much as they need within that time frame.
+Tickets are time-specific, and commuters can buy a ticket valid for a certain period of time and then travel as far as they need within that time frame.
 The ticket validity can range from 10 minutes up to one- or three-day passes.
 There are also weekend passes available.

 Tickets can be purchased at ZTM points, at newspaper kiosks and at ticket machines located in metro stations.
-Children under the age of seven and people over the age of 70 are entitled to travel free of charge on public transport, while students are also entitled to discounted rates.
+Children under the age of seven and people over the age of 70 can travel free of charge on public transport, while students are also entitled to discounted rates.

 Warsaw’s metro system consists of two lines, with plans to add a third line.
 The north-south line (M1) runs through the city centre from Ursynów to Młociny.
 The second line (M2) runs east-west from Rondo Daszyńskiego in the west to Dworzec Wileński in Praga, on the right bank of the Vistula River.
 Both lines intersect at Świętokrzyska Station.
 The metro runs till midnight on weekdays and until 3am on weekends.

 There is an extensive and well-run bus system in Warsaw, with buses covering a larger area than the metro.
 Buses operate from around 5am till midnight, after which a night bus system is in operation, running from the city centre to major suburbs.

 One of Warsaw’s oldest forms of public transport, the tram system is a convenient means of getting around the city, and is especially ideal for sightseeing.
 The tram system consists of about 25 lines, most of which run until midnight.

 Taxis in Warsaw